-The production of district heat totalled 38.5 TWh in 2017, half of it was produced by fossil fuels, wood and hard coal.
 The residential and commercial sectors have substituted direct oil heating with district heating and electricity after the 1990's.

 Information on production and consumption of fuels in district heating is presented in Figure 2.12.

 Production of district heat 1970-2017